Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, NewYear version README - Rev.156 September 9th, 2024
+﻿Open Rails, NewYear version README - Rev.157
+October 8th, 2024

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.